Congenital red–green color blindness: Genes

 The mechanism of congenital red–green color blindness relates to the functionality of cone cells, specifically to the expression of photopsins, the photopigments that 'catch' photons and thereby convert light into chemical signals.
 A typical human has three distinct photopsins: S-, M- and L-opsins expressed by distinct genes, respectively OPN1SW, OPN1MW or OPN1LW.
 OPN1MW and OPN1LW are located in a gene cluster (along with a locus control region gene) at position Xq28, at the end of the q arm of the X chromosome in a tandem array.
 OPN1SW is unrelated to the condition and located on a different chromosome.
 The genes in the cluster are summarized in the following table:

 Differentiating from a duplication event 30-40 MYA, the two opsins are highly homologous (very similar), having only 19 dimorphic sites (amino acids that differ), and are therefore 96% similar.
 In comparison, either of these opsin genes are only 40% homologous to OPN1SW (encoding the SWS photopsin and located on chromosome 7) or "RHO" (encoding rhodopsin, and located on chromosome 3).

 While the two genes share 19 dimorphic sites (amino acids that differ), only 7 of them lead to a functional difference between the genes, i.e. tune the opsin's spectral sensitivity.
 These 7 functionally dimorphic sites will tune the opsin to a higher (redshift) or lower (blueshift) wavelength.
 The typical (most common) allele for the OPN1MW gene is blueshifted at every one of these dimorphic sites.
 Likewise, the typical allele for the OPN1LW gene is redshifted at every one of these dimorphic sites.
-In other words, the most common alleles of each gene that contribute to normal color vision are as far as part as they can be in the spectrum (about 30 nm) without novel point mutations.
+In other words, the most common alleles of each gene that contribute to normal color vision are as far apart as they can be in the spectrum (about 30 nm) without novel point mutations.